dojo/docs/dojox/dtl.rst

 :Version: experimental
 :Authors: Neil Roberts

-The Django Template language uses a system of templates that can be compiled once and rendered indefinitely afterward.
+The Django Template Language (DTL) uses a system of templates that can be compiled once and rendered indefinitely afterward.
 It uses a simple system of tags and filters.

-This is a 1:1 match with the Django Template Language as of Django 0.9 outlined in http://www.djangoproject.com/documentation/templates/.
-The new features as currently being added.
+Dojo's implementation of DTL matches Django 0.9, as outlined in http://www.djangoproject.com/documentation/templates/.
+Features from more recent releases of Django are currently being added.
 Along with the standard tags and filters, some new ones have been added that leverage the additional capabilities of the browser.